zsxkib/cog-mmaudio/docs/MODELS.md

 | 44.1kHz VAE |<a href="https://github.com/hkchengrex/MMAudio/releases/download/v0.1/v1-44.pth">v1-44.pth</a> | 1.2G |
 | Synchformer visual encoder |<a href="https://github.com/hkchengrex/MMAudio/releases/download/v0.1/synchformer_state_dict.pth">synchformer_state_dict.pth</a> | 907M |

 To run the model, you need four components: a flow prediction network, visual feature extractors (Synchformer and CLIP, CLIP will be downloaded automatically), a VAE, and a vocoder.
 VAEs and vocoders are specific to the sampling rate (16kHz or 44.1kHz) and not model sizes.
 The 44.1kHz vocoder will be downloaded automatically.
+The `_v2` model performs worse in benchmarking (e.g., in  Fréchet distance), but, in my experience, generalizes better to new data.

 The expected directory structure (full):